DogeMultiverse/watermelonbot/README.md

 # 🍉 WaterMelonBot 🍉

-watermelon bot for managing discord and servers. written in python
+wwatermelon bot for managing discord and servers. written in python

 - [🍉 WaterMelonBot 🍉](#-watermelonbot-)
   - [how to contribute](#how-to-contribute)